Alternative Breaks Program

 Alternative Breaks offers Northeastern students the chance to participate in weekend and weeklong service and learning experiences.
 Students volunteer with community organizations – in the United States and around the world – that address critical social issues, such as affordable housing, environmental conservation, youth education, and sustainable agriculture.
 Through meaningful action, reflection, and education, our volunteers explore new places and cultures, work with people from different communities, and build problem-solving and leadership skills for the future.

-2024 Alternative Spring Break Trips:
+2025 Alternative Spring Break Trips:

-Bread for the City (Washington, D.C.)
+Domestic TripsWashington, D.C. with Bread for the City

 Alternative Weekends